tonygilkerson/things/proj05/README.md

-# Project 05 - Bipolar Steper with the L298N Motor driver
+# Project 05 - Bipolar Stepper Motor

+In this project we will demonstrate how to drive a Bipolar Stepper Motor with TinyGo.
+Here are the project components.

+* **TinyGo** - A Go compiler for small places, see [tinygo.org](https://tinygo.org/)
+* **L298N Motor Driver** - [Data Sheet](http%3A%2F%2Fwww.handsontec.com%2Fdataspecs%2FL298N%20Motor%20Driver.pdf)

 A work in progress